Alphin12345/AES_TP/README.md

 <h3>1️ InvSubBytes</h3>
 <p>
-Reverses the <code>SubBytes</code> transformation using the inverse S-Box.
+<b>InverseSubBytes</b> is the decryption stage of AES (Advanced Encryption Standard) where each byte in the state matrix is replaced using the inverse S-box.
+It reverses the substitution done in the SubBytes step during encryption, helping recover the original plaintext.
 </p>

 <h3>2️ InvShiftRows</h3>
 <p>
-Reverses the cyclic row shifts performed during the <code>ShiftRows</code> step.
+<b>InverseShiftRows</b> is the decryption stage of AES (Advanced Encryption Standard) where the rows of the state matrix are shifted to the right by different positions.
+It reverses the row shifting performed during the ShiftRows step in encryption.
 </p>

 <h3>3️ InvMixColumns</h3>